csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 sign end-entity certificates.
 In the web PKI, clients require that certificate authorities disclose all intermediate certificates that they create.
 Although the set of intermediate certificates is large, the size is bounded.
-Additionally, in some usecases the set of communicating peers is limited.
+Additionally, in some use cases the set of communicating peers is limited.

 For a client or server that has the necessary intermediates,